DevPlant/Angular-SCSS-Level-2/README.md

 You may wanna keep it in the DOM.
 Then use `<fade-wrapper [shoudDisplay]='...' [keepInDom]='true'></fade-wrapper>`

-# Using the other one
+# How to use the directive-based solution

 ```
 <fade-wrapper-2 [fadeShouldDisplay]='contents.length > 0'>